ColmanOB/cert-alert/README.md

 # cert-alert
 A python program to check the SSL / TLS cert for a list of sites, and warn of any that are due to expire soon.

+Alerts are sent by email via Sendgrid using their API, so this program requires a Sendgrid account in order to work.

 The application reads its config / settings from a YAML file in the below format:

 ````